naturalis/HTS-barcode-checker/README.md

 nodes.
 This, too, has the potential to cause Type I and Type II errors.
 For known nodes where this is the case, (an) additional CSV spreadsheet(s) can be provided that identifies NCBI synonyms that are also CITES-listed.
-An example of such an additional file is provided in the data folder as _Reconciled_names_db.csv_.
+An example of such an additional file is provided in the data folder as Reconciled_names_db.csv.

 * **Local database updates** Periodically, CITES releases new appendices with new lists of names.
 In order to stay up to date, this pipeline checks whether such new update are available and downloads and processes the new data if this is the case.
 This behavior can be influenced by either forcing the download (with `--force_update`) or omitting it (with `--avoid_update`) regardless.
-Downloading the CITES appendices and updating the local database with their contents is done by the _Retrieve_CITES.py_ script, which is called by the main script and consequently meant for internal use only.
+Downloading the CITES appendices and updating the local database with their contents is done by the Retrieve_CITES.py script, which is called by the main script and consequently meant for internal use only.

 * **Verbosity** The script keeps a log of the different processes in the script.
 The log